A Museum For What Ales You

 I left the Brick School House Museum across town feeling a little parched.
 I figured a nice cold beer would be nice so I ventured east to the Strong-Porter House.
 Mmmm, a nice strong porter would really hit the spot!
 On the drive over I passed two historic buildings that I stopped to check out.
 It turns out that they are the Connecticut Glass Museum, which is only open during special events.
 I would think a visit by CTMQ would qualify as a “special event,” but apparently not.
 Hurrumph.

-I wound my way through Coventry’s backroads, mouth watering as I drove nearer.
+I wound my way through Coventry’s back roads, with mouth watering as I drove nearer.
 I passed yet another random museum, the Special Joys Doll and Toy Museum – there were a few cars in the lot, but I thought to myself, “No way… EdHill would kill me to know I went to look at antique dolls without him.”
 I continued onward through fields and forests.
 Road Closed?
 Argh… time for some off-road action.
 The detour would have been a pain, so I picked my way across the rocks, potholes, and dips and shortly thereafter arrived at the Strong-Porter House.

 What a handsome house!
 Actually, it looks exactly like every single other old 18th century colonial house in the state – which is fine with me.
 I drove into the driveway and parked behind the one car there.
 Teasing myself and my thirst, I refused to go inside right away and instead walked back to a sign in front of the ruins of a foundation.